*Other topics available upon request

 - Dear Woke Brown Girl

-- Surviving White Serving Institutions as a POC
+- Surviving White Serving Institutions as a BIPOC

 In this talk I name what it means to attend a PWI as a non-white person.
 Naming what it takes to handle a full course load, all while also maneuvering the racism and white supremacy as it exists in universities that are built on indigenous burial grounds, built by enslaved black people, and profit off of the investments of People of Color.
 I will hold space for non-white students to process the violence they experience while getting these possibly life-changing degrees.